Thevampire. As Sherlock Holmes is to detectives, James Bond is to secret agents, and Superman is to Superheroes, so Dracula is to vampires.

 In 1970, a movie called 'Count Dracula' (sometimes also called 'Nights When Dracula Wakes') was made, which starred Cristopher Lee, but wasn't a part of Hammer series.
 Other actors include Herbert Lom as van Helsing and Klaus Kinski as Renfield, and it was directed by Jesus Franco.
 It was very faithful to the novel, the only notable changes being merging Quincy and Arthur, Seward not being Lucy's suitor, and Harker ending up in Seward's hospital after his escape from Dracula's castle.
 The movie is notable for having Dracula look like he was described in the books (elderly man with moustache), and showing him getting younger as he drinks blood.

-Dracula Untold: An upcoming 2014 Action/Horror film exploring the origin story of how Vlad III became the Legendary Vampire Count Dracula.
-The films setting takes place during Vlad III war with the ottoman empire and how he became a vampire in order to save his family and country.
+Dracula Untold: A 2014 Action/Horror film exploring the origin story of how Vlad III became the legendary vampire.
+The film is set during Vlad III's war with the Ottoman Empire and shows that he became a vampire in order to save his family and country.

 Dracula, by Bram Stoker.
 This Dracula has a big, bushy mustache, which almost never is depicted in adaptations.